Red Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 2-3.

-- When it comes to the over/under, the Red Sox and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to the total, the Red Sox and their foes are 4-6-0 in their previous 10 contests.

+- The Red Sox's previous 10 matchups have not had a spread set by bookmakers.
+Boston and its opponent have finished below the over/under for three straight games, with the average total set by oddsmakers during that span being 8.8.

 Red Sox Betting Records & Stats